- About the Beit Midrash Research Project

 - Third Graders Learn Jewish Values Through Havruta Study: A Webcase for Educators

 - Piloting a School-Based Research Initiative with Kesher Supplementary School

 Beit Midrash Research Project

 How do learners in different settings and with varying skill levels become empowered to engage in meaningful Torah study with their peers?
 How can we turn seemingly incidental moments of discovery and connection—those magical moments of learning-- into intentional design and instruction?
-These questions have animated the work of the Beit Midrash Research Project, which studies the pedagogy and practice of partnership learning, or havruta study, of Jewish texts.
+These questions animated the work of the Beit Midrash Research Project, which studied the pedagogy and practice of partnership learning, or havruta study, of Jewish texts.
 People generally think of havruta as two people studying Jewish text, but for us, havruta is much more than that, involving three partners: two people and the text over which they come together.

-We represent the pedagogy of havruta as the overlapping of a teaching and learning stance, structures, and practices (Kent and Cook, 2012).
+We represented the pedagogy of havruta as the overlapping of a teaching and learning stance, structures, and practices (Kent and Cook, 2012).
 When approached in this way, it offers an ambitious and powerful pedagogy for teachers and learners in different educational contexts, in line with 21st-century learning goals.

 We worked with selected practitioners and educational institutions to teach our approach to havruta learning, and we studied what occurs in different settings.
 We conducted three design experiments: